 After graduation, women go on to earn an average of $71K per year compared to men, who earn $88K.

 The most generous salaries among Rice alumni are reportedly earned by Software Engineers, whose median earnings come to approximately $85K, followed by Mechanical Engineers ($82K) and Management Consultants ($75K).
 Collecting the smallest paychecks are Architectural Designers — they bring in around $54K.

 Houston is a popular place for Rice students to settle after graduation, and more than a third of grads find steadfast employment in the city.
 It is also not uncommon to find former Rice students living and working in San Francisco, Calif. — this top-paying city is a popular destination with a median salary of approximately $108K.
 On the other hand, Rice alumni who end up in Dallas, Texas receive the lowest median salary of $76K.
 Other popular cities for Rice alumni include nearby Austin, Texas and New York, N.Y.

 A Bachelor of Science in Electrical Engineering (EE) leads to the highest pay for Rice grads ($128K on average per year).
 Graduates holding a Bachelor of Architecture (BArch) fare the worst in terms of compensation with an average yearly salary of around $56K.

 Former Owls with Product Development abilities can expect to make 10 percent more than their former classmates (about $88K).
 Project Management is a popular skill among Rice alumni, with nearly one in six grads reporting using it on the job.
 Data Analysis, Microsoft Excel, and Engineering Design are among other dominant skills.

 Benefits and Perks

-Median pay for Vanderbilt University grads is approximately $69K, making their salaries most similar to those of Rice grads.
-Tulane University of Louisiana, Emory University, and the University of Miami are also similar to Rice.
+Compensation averages $80K for University of Southern California alumni, making their earnings most comparable to Rice grads.
+Tulane University of Louisiana, Emory University, and Vanderbilt University are also similar to Rice.